lewislu327/expense-tracker/README.md

 6. If terminal shows below content means it's working

 ```
-   Express is listening on http://localhost:3000
+   App is running on http://localhost:3000
 ```

 ## Features

+- Register account by email or FB
+- After login you can only see your own data
+- Sorting data by month and category
-- listing current records from MangoDB
+- Listing seeder records from MangoDB
 - Create your expense record
 - Show expense information by category
 - Edit expense information